Vrolijk/OSDD/README.md

-# Simple data-diode proxy examples
+# Get started with Data Diodes

 ## Workshop working with data diodes
 [Click here for the workshop](workshop/readme.md)